ShivtejBhilare/flutter_article_app/README.md

 ## State Management Explanation

-This application uses the BLoC (Business Logic Component) pattern to separate business logic from the UI.
-Separate BLoCs handle article fetching, theme management, and favorites management, ensuring a clear data flow and a reactive UI that updates in response to state changes.
+This app uses the **BLoC (Business Logic Component) pattern** for state management.
+BLoC separates business logic from the UI, ensuring a clean, maintainable, and testable codebase.
+Events-such as user actions-are dispatched to the BLoC, which processes them and emits new states.
+The UI listens to these state changes and rebuilds automatically, resulting in a responsive and scalable application architecture.
+This unidirectional data flow enhances separation of concerns and makes the app easier to extend and debug.

 ---

 ## Known Issues / Limitations

-- API responses from jsonplaceholder may sometimes be slow or return errors.
-- UI performance might be improved for very large datasets.
 - Additional error handling could be implemented for various network scenarios.
 - The UI could be further refined for responsiveness on different screen sizes.